naiyerasif/site/src/content/post/2023/2023-02-02-13-12-51-introducing-naiyer-dev.md

 ### Bottom navigation bar for small screens

-I've switched from the traditional hamburger menu (which sat on top right in the last version) to a bottom navigation bar on small screens.
+I've switched from the traditional hamburger menu (which sat on top right in the previous version) to a bottom navigation bar on small screens.

 ![Bottom navigation bar](/images/post/2023/2023-02-02-13-12-51-introducing-naiyer-dev-02.png)